 Preventive Care Examination

-By bringing a fresh stool sample (not more than 24 hours old), we can look for intestinal parasites that kittens can obtain from their mother or other animals.
+By bringing a fresh stool sample (not more than 24 hours old), we can look for intestinal parasites that kittens can obtain from their mother, other cats, or by walking where wildlife has been.
 Parasites are especially common in kittens.
-Some of these parasites are contagious to people, especially children.
+Some of these parasites are contagious to people, especially children, and immunocompromised individuals.

 Your kitten will be given a dose of deworming medication at each kitten check-up based on his or her weight.
-We always treat for roundworms and hookworms that kittens catch from their mom and are contagious to people.
+We always treat for roundworms and hookworms, which kittens catch from their mom and are contagious to people.
 Almost all kittens have roundworms.
-They do not show up on every fecal test because the worms shed eggs intermittently.
-We may also give additional medications to kill parasites if they show up on the fecal tests or there is a high suspicion of their presence.
+They do not show up on every fecal because the worms shed eggs intermittently.
+We may also give additional medications to kill parasites if they show up on the fecal tests or if there is a high suspicion of their presence.

-We will test your kitten for feline leukemia (FeLV) and feline AIDS (FIV) viruses.
-These diseases are contagious and considered fatal.
-If your kitten has had recent exposure to any cat with unknown FeLV/FIV status, we recommend rechecking the FeLV/FIV test 30 days later since these diseases can take up to 30 days to show up on the test.
+We will collect a small blood sample from your kitten at one of their kitten visits to screen for Feline Leukemia (FeLV) and Feline AIDS (FIV) viruses.
+These diseases are contagious between cats and considered to be fatal.
+If your kitten has had recent exposure to any cat with unknown FeLV/FIV status, we may recommend rechecking the FeLV/FIV test 30 days later since these diseases can take up to 30 days to show up on the test.

-We will collect both a blood and urine sample from your kitten at the time of the final kitten vaccines.
-A complete blood count, biochemical profile, and urinalysis will be submitted to the laboratory for testing.
+We will collect both a blood and often a urine sample from your kitten at one of the later vaccine visits.
 This will help us identify any pre-existing problems before anesthesia and surgery.

 *Due to the increasing costs of veterinary products and technology, our prices are subject to change.